 • Unwanted sexual advances that you found threatening

-People of all genders, ages, sexual orientations, racial and ethnic backgrounds, and branches of service have experienced MST.
+Anyone can experience MST, regardless of age, sex, sexual orientation, racial or ethnic background, or branch of service.
 Like other types of trauma, MST can negatively affect a person’s mental and physical health, even many years later.
-Things you may experience could include:
+These are some of the things you may experience:

 • Disturbing memories or nightmares